Darkle/coopcoding.com_jekyll_version/_posts/blog/2016-01-04-shortcuts-to-restarting-gulp_grunt-in-webstorm-on-osx.md

 When developing with Webstorm, I usually find myself restarting gulp tons of times throughout the day, so I figured why not automate that a bit with a shortcut.

-I set up [Better Touch Tool](http://www.boastr.net) to do the following: on Control+g, focus Webstorm, then trigger the Control+Tab keys to bring up the
+I set up [Better Touch Tool](http://www.boastr.net) to do the following:

+* on Control+g, focus Webstorm
+* then trigger the Control+Tab keys to bring up the switcher in Webstorm